-As part of our accountability to our community and Government, we need to demonstrate whether we are succeeding in achieving our objectives and improving the health and wellbeing of our population.
+As part of our accountability to our community and Government, we must be able to demonstrate whether we are succeeding in achieving our objectives and improving the health and wellbeing of our population.

-DHBs have a number of different roles and associated responsibilities.
-In our governance role we are concerned with health equity and outcomes for our population and the sustainability of our health system.
-As a funder, we strive to improve the effectiveness of the health system and the return on our investment.
-As an owner and provider of services, we are focused on the quality of the care we deliver, the efficiency with which it is delivered and the safety and wellbeing of the people who work for us.
+DHBs have several different roles and associated responsibilities.
+In our governance role we are concerned with health equity for our population and the sustainability of our health system.
+In our funder role, we strive to improve the effectiveness of the health system and the return on our investment.
+As an owner and provider of services, we are focused on the quality of the care we deliver, the efficiency with which it is delivered, the experience of the people we serve, and the safety and wellbeing of the people who work for us.

-There is no single performance measure or indicator that can easily reflect the impact of the work we do and we cannot measure everything that matters for everyone.
-In line with our vision for the future of our health system, we have developed an overarching intervention logic and an outcomes framework.
+There is no single performance measure or indicator that can easily reflect the impact of our work and we cannot measure everything that matters for everyone.
+In line with our vision for the future of our health system, we have developed an overarching intervention logic and an outcomes framework which is highlighted in our Statement of Intent, available on our website.

-The framework helps to illustrate our population healthbased approach to performance improvement, by highlighting the difference we want to make in terms of the health and wellbeing of our population.
+The outcomes framework helps to illustrate our commitment to longer-term outcomes and our population health-based approach to performance improvement, by highlighting the difference we want to make in the health and wellbeing of our population.
 It also encompasses national direction and expectations, through the inclusion of national targets and system level performance measures.